valerymo/sop_assistant/README.md

 ```

 ## TODOs
- - Add a web-based chat UI
+ - Implement "Add Case" feature in the UI
  - Enable automatic embedding refresh on new files
  - Add a feature to automatically create Jira tasks to review whether newly submitted information should be promoted to official SOPs
  - Improve AI responses by using predefined templates for document retrieval